-The paver shall include an approved longitudinal paver wedge system to create a sloped safety edge as shown on the plans.
+The paver shall include an approved longitudinal paver wedge system to create a sloped SafetyEdge{ss} as shown on the plans.
 The wedge system shall be attached to the screed and shall compact the HMA to a density at least as dense as the compaction imparted to the rest of the HMA layer by the paving screed.
-The system shall provide a sloped safety edge equal to 32 degrees plus or minus 5 degrees measured from the pavement surface cross slope extended.
+The system shall provide a sloped SafetyEdge{ss} equal to 32 degrees plus or minus 5 degrees measured from the pavement surface cross slope extended.
 A single plate strike off shall not be used.
 The system shall be adjustable to accommodate varying paving thicknesses.
-The Engineer may allow the Contractor to use handwork for short sections or to saw cut the sloped safety edge after paving operations are completed in areas such as transitions at driveways, intersections, interchanges.
+The Engineer may allow the Contractor to use handwork for short sections or to saw cut the sloped SafetyEdge{ss} after paving operations are completed in areas such as transitions at driveways, intersections, interchanges.

 The Contractor shall submit the proposed paver wedge system for approval at the Pre-construction Conference.
-The Engineer may require proof that the system has been used on previous projects with acceptable results or may require a test section constructed prior to the beginning of work to demonstrate that it creates an acceptable wedge shape and compaction.
+The Engineer may require proof that the system has been used on previous projects with acceptable results or may require a test section constructed before the beginning of work to demonstrate that it creates an acceptable wedge shape and compaction.
 Paving shall not begin until the system is approved in writing by the Engineer.
-The safety edge may be constructed on each lift of HMA or on the full-specified plan depth on the final lift.
-The finished shape of the safety edge shall extend for the full depth of the asphalt pavement or for the top 5 inches whichever is less.
+The SafetyEdge, may be constructed on each lift of HMA or on the full-specified plan depth on the final lift.
+The finished shape of the SafetyEdge, shall extend for the full depth of the asphalt pavement or for the top 5 inches whichever is less.

-The paver shall be capable of operating at forward speeds consistent with uniform and continuous laying of the mixture.
+continuous laying of the mixture.
 Stop and go operations of the paver shall be avoided.